-Once long ago, Black Friday referred to a single day of shopping excess.
-People woke up early the Friday after Thanksgiving, headed to malls, and fought over sweaters and TVs to score the best deals.
+In another lifetime, Black Friday was a single day of shopping excess.
+People woke up early the day after Thanksgiving, headed to malls, and fought over deeply discounted sweaters and TVs.

-A longer run of sales actually makes it harder to decide if you should buy an item or wait for a better deal, so we’ve stepped in to simplify deal-hunting.
-With our help, you’ll know when retailers unleash a juicy bargain.
+Between the even longer run of sales, potential supply issues, and likely shipping delays, knowing when to buy an item or wait for a better deal can be hard—so we’ve stepped in to simplify deal hunting and offer strategy tips.
+With our help, you’ll know how to spot a juicy bargain.
+Let's dig in!

 When is Black Friday this year?

-Technically, Black Friday is always the fourth Friday of November—the day after Thanksgiving.
-For 2018, that’s November 23.
-(It’ll be followed by Cyber Monday on November 26—a shopping holiday that online retailers cooked up to get some of the attention physical stores had.)
+By strict definition, Black Friday is always the fourth Friday of November—the day after Thanksgiving.
+For 2020, that’s November 27.
+(It’ll be followed by Cyber Monday on November 30—a shopping holiday that online retailers cooked up to get some of the attention physical stores had.)

 How to get the best Black Friday tech deals